-Then and Now
+Then and Now Images - B1 Postcode

-Birmingham has an ever-changing skyline, so, for comparison I have attempted to recreate scenes from older images from the same viewpoint - or as close as I could get to it.
+In this ‘Now and Then’ section I have attempted to recreate scenes from older images from the same viewpoint - or as close as I could get to it.
 In some photos, things like trees, recently built walls, new road layouts, and road signs have obstructed the 'shot', in others it may have meant that to obtain a more precise comparison I would have had to stand in the middle of a busy road - sorry, but I have no intention of doing that.
 In some photos the view has changed very little, in others, it has changed so much that it is almost unrecognisable.

 Boundary changes over the years have blurred the lines between districts, over time, one district may have become part of another one, local council, and parliamentary boundaries dictate these area changes.